happypeter/LGCB/book/bash_perm.md

 If a user has read permission to a file, he can check the content within the file, this is simple.
-If to a dir, then he can also check the content in the dir and see all the file names in it( some may say there are also subdirs in, well, dirs are also files, just a sepical kind of.)
+If to a dir, then he can also check the content in the dir and see all the file names in it( some may say there are also subdirs in, well, dirs are also files, just a special kind of.)
 <div class="slide">
   <img src="/LGCB-assets/bash/perm_6.png" />
 </div>